 A business debt relief program offers an option for businesses who don't need to file bankruptcy but can't make their payments.
-This would be, we'll say, the middle area.
-If a business owner could afford their loans they wouldn't be seeking relief.
-If they couldn't afford anything at all they would be best suited for bankruptcy.
-This is for business owners who are trying to keep their doors open and get back on their feet financially.
+This would be, let's say, the middle area.
+If a business owner could afford their loans, they wouldn't be seeking relief.
+If they couldn't afford anything at all, they would be best suited for bankruptcy.
+Business debt relief programs are for business owners who are trying to keep their doors open and get back on their feet financially.

-Other Debt Relief Services We Offer
+Other Services We Offer

 We offer relief services for private student loans debt .
 Among these, Sallie Mae would be the largest private student loans lender we offer relief options for.
 This is because they are the pioneers of the industry and still the largest private loan lender for students.
 Like all debt relief companies, we offer debt services for credit cards as well as most other unsecured debts.
 We can help with one or a combination of unsecured debts.
 When it comes to a combination of unsecured debts, they may have to be enrolled separately.
 The best way to know is to let us give you a free consultation.
 For business debt relief clients, we can usually enroll all of their debts into one program.